Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 {{<objectives chapter="3">}}

 Our tiny markdown compiler is only just being born.
-We've got a project setup, and if we run the program we are able to output a *banner*--a block of helpful text that usually says what the program is, who wrote it, and how to use it.
+We've got a project setup, and if we run the program we are able to output a *banner*—a block of helpful text that usually says what the program is, who wrote it, and how to use it.
 We have wrapped up this banner in the `usage()` function.
 By the end of the last chapter, we were outputting the version of our program.